Navigating the aiR for Review dashboard

 To save a group of documents in the Analysis Results grid as a list, follow the steps below.

-2. Click the Save as List button at the bottom of the grid.
+- Click the Save as List option from the mass operations list at the bottom of the grid.